Cole Perfetti Game Preview: Jets vs. Wild

 Perfetti Season Stats Insights

-- Perfetti has a goal in 10 games this season through 33 games played, but has not had multiple goals in any of those games.
+- In 10 of 34 games this year, Perfetti has scored a goal, but there are no multi-goal efforts on his ledger.

-- Perfetti has a point in 19 of 33 games this season, with multiple points in two of them.
+- In 19 of 34 games this year, Perfetti has registered a point, including two games with two or more points.

-- Perfetti has posted an assist in a game 10 times this season in 33 games played, including multiple assists once.
+- Perfetti has posted an assist in a game 10 times this year in 34 games played, including multiple assists once.

-- The implied probability of Perfetti going over his assist prop bet, based on the odds, is 31.2%.
+- Given his moneyline odds, Perfetti has an implied probability of 28.6% of going over his assist prop bet.

 Sign up for Underdog fantasy today.